ImanBrjn/python_Salifort_Motors/README.md

 def write_pickle(path, model_object, save_as:str):
     '''
     In:
-        path:         path of folder where you want to save the pickle
+        path:         path of folder to save the pickle
-        model_object: a model you want to pickle
+        model_object: a model  to pickle
-        save_as:      filename for how you want to save the model
+        save_as:      filename for how to save the model

     Out: A call to pickle the model in the folder indicated
     '''